 That was pretty much it.

 Yoga and walking was all the exercise I attempted postpartum as well and even though it might seem like a wimpy fitness regimen compared with some gals, it was incredibly effective and produced excellent results as I lost every pregnancy pound I gained by the time each child turned two.
-Maybe not the fastest way to take off the weight, but it was gradual and stress free and suited me just fine.
+Maybe not the fastest way to take off the weight, but it was gradual and stress-free and suited me just fine.

 That position is malasana – the Sanskrit word for squat – specifically a yogic squat.
-Mala in Sanskrit (with a short “a”, not a longer “ah” sound) translates as impurities and relates to the pose’s encouragement of healthy digestion.
+Mala in Sanskrit (with a short “a”, not a long “ah” sound) translates as impurities and relates to the pose’s encouragement of healthy digestion.
 Indeed, squatting toilets are typical in Asian homes and I have written before about the increasing popularity of squatty stools in the United States.

-Besides helping digestion, a yogic squat gently and effectively prepares the pelvic area for natural birth with little risk of harm.
+Besides helping digestion, a yogic squat gently and effectively prepares the pelvic area for a natural birth with little risk of harm.
 As with any pregnancy exercise, however, women need to be very careful as the hormone relaxin produced during pregnancy relaxes pelvic ligaments and can increase the risk of injury.

 In this video, I demonstrate a yogic squat as I was encouraged to do every single day of my pregnancies by my yoga instructor.
-Did the exercise do it’s job?
-I believe it did as I was fortunate to experience three fairly brief and complication free natural births.
+Did the exercise do its job?
+I believe it did as I was fortunate to experience three fairly brief and complication-free natural births.

 I continue to incorporate malasana into my yoga routine today whenever it seems appropriate.
-As a basic movement that has been performed for hundreds if not thousands of years by traditional cultures (and is still vital to everyday life in Asia today), squatting is an exercise that can potentially benefit not only pregnant women, but the general population as well.
+As a basic movement that has been performed for hundreds if not thousands of years by traditional cultures (and is still vital to everyday life in Asia today), squatting is an exercise that can potentially benefit not only pregnant women but the general population as well.